unikraft/loupe/README.md

 Solution: This is a bug in Loupe.
 Please submit a bug report.

-**Issue:** I cannot reproduce certain measurements, despite of running the reproduce command as instructed in the [README.md](https://github.com/unikraft/loupe/tree/staging#example-2-reproducing-existing-runs).
+**Issue 6:** I cannot reproduce certain measurements, despite of running the reproduce command as instructed in the [README.md](https://github.com/unikraft/loupe/tree/staging#example-2-reproducing-existing-runs).